It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Nurses can access various types of mortgages, including fixed-rate, variable-rate, tracker, and discounted mortgages.
 The choice of mortgage depends on individual preferences for payment stability or interest rate flexibility.

-What is the mortgage eligibility criteria for nurses?
+What are the mortgage eligibility criteria for nurses?

 Eligibility criteria for nurses typically include a stable income, good credit history, proof of employment, and a sufficient deposit.